-In the fourth phase, from Fall 2020 to Summer 2021, the initial and revised draft Plan documents were released and reviewed by the Charlotte City Council and the community.
-An eightmonth review phase culminated in Council adoption on June 21st, 2021.
-During this phase feedback was collected in a variety of ways from many voices throughout Charlotte.
-The Final Plan was then edited to incorporate the feedback received.
-Following adoption, the Plan is in the process of ongoing implementation and monitoring to ensure the goals and objectives are being met.
+In the fourth phase, from Fall 2020 to Summer 2021, the initial 1 and revised draft Plan documents were released and reviewed by the Charlotte City Council and the community.
+An eight-month review phase will aim to end in Council adoption in June 2021.
+During this phase feedback will be collected in a variety of ways from many voices throughout Charlotte.
+The Final Plan will be edited to incorporate the feedback received.
+Following adoption, the Plan will go into an ongoing implementation and monitoring phase, to ensure the goals and objectives are being met.

 To ensure that the final Comprehensive Plan represents an equitable future for all residents, the public engagement process was robust, innovative, and inclusive.
 The planning team engaged many perspectives through a variety of tools so that all Charlotteans could be included at the table.
-The outreach focused on accessibility and we listened to input from groups representing all segments of Charlotte's population, including those we don't hear from often enough - people of color, youth, non-English speaking residents, and those with lower incomes.
+The outreach focused on accessibility and we listened to input from groups representing all segments of Charlotte's population, including

+- 2) those we don't hear from often enough people of color, youth, non-English speaking residents, and those with lower incomes. - Over the course of the Planning process the team had over

-Over the course of the planning process the team had over 500,000+ interactions with over 6,500 voices through more than 40 methods of engagement.
+2 500,000+ interactions with over 6,500 voices through more than 40 methods of engagement.
 An additional 477 key stakeholders, including community leaders, local business and non-profit representatives, advocacy groups, major employers, local institutions, and neighborhood groups from across Charlotte.